vergeldelacruz/TheAvengers_ProjectManagement/README.md

 2. npm start

 # To test REST API
-1. Download and install Postman
+1. Download and install Postman.
-2. Download the postman collection "Avengers Project.postman_collection" in the postman folder to test the REST API.
+2. Download the postman collection "Avengers Project.postman_collection" from the postman folder.
-3. Import the collection
+3. Import the collection into Postman.